 The doctor will also want to know what caused the stone.
 After the stone is taken out of the body, it will be checked for calcium, phosphorus, and uric acid.
 The doctor may also want to test the urine for calcium and uric acid every 24 hours.

 The treatment for kidney stones is similar for all age groups.
-Patients are asked to drink plenty of water.
+Patients are asked to drink enough fluids.
 Doctors generally attempt to allow the stone to pass naturally without performing surgery.
 Medications are given to make the urine less acidic.
-But if the stone is very large, blocking the urine flow, or if there’s an infection, it is removed with surgery.
+But if the stone is very large, blocking the urine flow, or if there’s a kidney infection, it is removed with surgery.

-The surgeries to treat stones are extracorporeal shock-wave lithotripsy (ESWL), ureteroscopy (URS), or percutaneous nephrolithotomy/nephrolithotripsy.
+The surgeries to treat kidney stones are extracorporeal shock-wave lithotripsy (ESWL), ureteroscopy (URS), or percutaneous nephrolithotomy/nephrolithotripsy.

 A urologist or nephrologist treats kidney stones.